-“Hadley, do not play dumb with me.
-You know what I’m talking about.”
+“Hadley, do not play dumb with me.”
 I glance down at her duffle bag-sized designer purse as she continues to rummage through it.
 Oh, yes.
 Talking to Finn.
 Nope.
 Not looking forward to that.

 “I did not,” I say, returning my attention to the track.

 “Why not?
 There it is!”
-I look over at her to see she’s holding a silver compact.
-“Now to find my lipstick.”
+I see her holding a silver compact.
+“Now, to find my lipstick.”

-“I have a couple questions.
-One: Why do you have a purse that big if you can never find anything in it?
+“I have a couple of questions.
+One: Why do you have a purse that big if you can find nothing in it?
 Two: Why do you need lipstick at a racing event?”
-Morgan’s mouth drops open and she gives me a look that’s a cross between incredulity and disgust.
-She rolls her eyes and hands me the mirror.
+Morgan’s mouth drops open with a look of incredulity and disgust.
+She then rolls her eyes and hands me the mirror.

 “Here, hold this.
-I can’t believe you actually asked me that question, Hadley Beckett,” she scolds and recommences excavating her bag.
+I can’t believe you asked me that question, Hadley Beckett,” she scolds and recommences excavating her bag.
 “A woman must always look her best, no matter where they are.”
-She stops searching and gives me a roaming, disapproving look.
+She stops searching, sending me a roaming, disapproving look.
 “You should try it sometime.”

-Miffed, I automatically look down at my clothes.
-I’m wearing a light blue t-shirt with small, dark blue sequins scattered throughout, and blue jeans.
-“What’s wrong with what I’m wearing?”
-I ask, confusion painting my tone.
+Miffed, I automatically look down at my clothes, a light blue T-shirt with small, dark blue sequins scattered throughout, and blue jeans.
+“What’s wrong with my clothes?”

 “Please, girl.
 Have you seen your boyfriend lately?”
-I glance to the track at the mention of him, but from where we’re sitting, I can’t see my #35 yet.
+I glance to the track at the mention of him, but from where we’re sitting, I can’t see my number thirty-five yet.

 “I see him often.”
 I grab her purse and put it on the other side of me.

-“I want you to tell me what you mean by that statement.
-You can’t just say that and expect me to not want you to explain yourself.”
+“Tell me what you mean.
+You can’t just say that and not explain yourself.”

 “I mean that you look as homeless as some of these people sitting here.”